box/developer.box.com/guides/events/sign-events.md

 ### Created

-A `SIGN_DOCUMENT_CREATED` `event_type` is produced when a Sign Request is created via API or UI.
-At this stage the Sign Request is not sent to signers yet.
+A `SIGN_DOCUMENT_CREATED` `event_type` is produced when a sign request is created via API or UI.
+At this stage the sign request is not sent to signers yet.

 The`additional_details` payload will provide the following details: